haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Deep Learning Based Signal Constellation Design Using an Autoencoder/README.md

 # Deep Learning Based Signal Constellation Design Using an Autoencoder

 ## Abstract
-In this work, the results of Tim O'Shea's "An Introduction to Deep Learning for the Physical Layer" was replicated in Python using Keras with tensorflow backend.
+In this work, the results of Tim O'Shea's "An Introduction to Deep Learning for the Physical Layer" [1] was replicated in Python using Keras with tensorflow backend.
 Wireless communication systems utilize complex algorithms based on mathematical intricate theorems and proofs to send and receive signals efficiently.
 The last layer for sending and the first layer for receiving signals in devices is the physical layer, where a lot of the physical formation of the signals take place.
 Such physical attributes include what energy level (amplitude) you use to transmit wirelessly on a cosine wave (the in-phase channel, I), and a sine wave (shifted 90 degrees from the in-phase channel, Q), to represent the bit data being sent.
 The possible messages that can be sent is known as its constellation diagram, mapping on a 2-D plot of the amplitude in the I channel, and the Q channel.
-Up until this point, the every part of the physical layer, including the constellation diagram design, has been designed using heavy mathematics and theorems, but Tim O'Shea approached it from a whole new method, using data driven deep learning to see how wireless systems can be trained end-to-end, without any expert information.
+Up until this point, the every part of the physical layer, including the constellation diagram design, has been designed using heavy mathematics and theorems, but in [1], O'Shea approached it from a whole new method, using data driven deep learning to see how wireless systems can be trained end-to-end, without any expert information.
 The results showed that an autoencoder can model a transmitter as the encoder, and a receiver as the decoder, and learn constellation diagrams nearly identical to expert designs, and even outperform expert designs.
-Furthermore, Hamming code, which is an XOR based error correcting code for ensuring accurate message delivery despite noisy channels, could also be replicated using end-to-end deep learning method for an autoencoder.
+Furthermore, the effectiveness of the Hamming code, which is an XOR based error correcting code for ensuring accurate message delivery despite noisy channels, could also be replicated using end-to-end deep learning method for an autoencoder.

 ## Background